-Ever tried to buy a new mower?
+Ever tried to buy a new lawn mower?
 I bet, the seller tried to sell you a self propelled lawn mower even before you could have a quick look at some self propelled lawn mower reviews.
 Want to know why?
 Well, self propelled lawn mowers are the most expensive ones!
 The seller´s commercial margin is bigger on those machines.
 But not everybody NEEDS one.
 Let me explain to you what is a self propelled lawn mower.
-How does it differ from normal push mowers and what are its advantages?
-Do you need one or will an ordinary push mower suffice?
-Read on and find out the answers to these questions and after that, if you are interested check my top 5 best self propelled lawn mower reviews.
+How does it differ from normal push mowers and what are its advantages.
+Do you really need one or will an ordinary push mower suffice?
+Read on and find out the answers to these questions and after that, if you are still interested, check out my Top 5 best self propelled lawn mower reviews.
 Thank you for visiting top5lawnmowers.com!

 About Self-Propelled Mowers